Home / Showroom / New Data Platform for Reporting at Uniper SE

 After 2.5 years, the new data platform was live in production for reporting.
 The legacy stack (Oracle/BODS) could be retired without disruption to the running business.
 The new platform scales – technically and organisationally: additional business units can plug in without breaking the architecture.

-• Performance up >84% – reporting pipelines run substantially faster than on the legacy system
+• Performance improvement – reporting pipelines run substantially faster than on the legacy system

-• Monthly platform cost down by ~76% – through cloud-native architecture and the removal of legacy licences
+• Significant reduction of monthly platform cost – through cloud-native architecture and the removal of legacy licences

 • Immediate business value via scaffolding – the first productive paths went live well before the final go-live